AlaskaAirlines/Icons/.github/ISSUE_TEMPLATE/new-icon.md

 ---
 name: New icon(s) request
 about: Request new icon(s) be added to library
-title: '[issue summary]'
+title: "[issue summary]"
-labels: 'icons, Type: Content or data, not-reviewed'
+labels: 'icons, not-reviewed, Type: Content or data'
+assignees: ''

 ---